 The current forecast means that there will need to be significant work undertaken to address the forecast deficit.
-Set out below are some of the key areas to be developed through the 2019/20 budget strategy and beyond to address those financial challenges.
+Set out below are some of the key areas to be developed through the 2020/21 budget strategy and beyond to address those financial challenges.

-Transformation: The Council has undertaken a major review of its operations and is working with IESE as its transformation partner to radically change how the Council operates and its relationship with its customers.
+Transformation: The Council has undertaken a major review of its operations and is working to radically change how the Council operates and its relationship with its customers.
 This is based on a complete review of its operation and involves a significant investment in technology.
-The programme was approved at Council on the 28th February 2018 and is expected to be implemented within a 2 year programme.
-It is anticipated that this will produce ongoing savings for the Council.
+The programme was approved at Council on the 28th February 2018 and is expected to produce ongoing savings for the Council.
+To date £600,000 per annum has been identified.
+There are 2 more phases of the programme remaining however the aim is to implement continuous service improvement philosophy to maintain the development of the Council.

 Strategic Investments: The Council is looking to take advantage of its position with a number of developments to produce financial returns whilst at the same time supporting the delivery of housing and regenerating parts of the district.
 The largest development is that of the proposed new town at Otterpool Park and options are being explored to generate future revenue and capital streams.
-Other areas include the developments at Varne, the Bigginswood site and further expansion of Oportunitas, the Council's Housing and Regeneration company.
+A full financial model is currently being developed by PWC to look at the long term potential returns from the development.
+Other areas include the developments at Varne, the Bigginswood site which are expected to produce financial returns for the Council in the long run.
+The Council has invested in the Connect 38 office block in Ashford to produce an immediate financial return to support the finances of the Council.
 The proposed development at Princes Parade will, if approved, also generate a revenue benefit due to the replacement of the current ageing leisure facility.